 Erica carnea, Zones 5 to 7

 This reliable low-growing plant will treat you to a profusion of small, urn-shaped purple-pink flowers through most of winter and into early spring.
-It prefers acidic soild, but it’s more tolerant than other heaths.
+It prefers acidic soil, but it’s more tolerant than other heaths.

 Why we love it: Of the plants on this list, winter heath is among the earliest bloomers.
 You’ll welcome the sight of its bright little flowers poking through the snow before the others arrive.